porejrosebostan40-cmd/AR-Measure-App/README.md

 | Place both points on the same intended object or surface. | Manual tap-to-focus is not implemented. |
 | Start with walls, floors, and tables before trying small objects. | Plane-boundary visualization is intentionally not shown because it was visually misleading in earlier iterations. |
 | Use `Rescan` if scale, tracking, or detected surfaces feel unreliable. | Measurements are approximate and should be treated as guidance, not certified dimensions. |

+## Current State

+The project has moved beyond the first MVP and is now in Stage 2 UI/UX and practical feature expansion.

+**Implementation checklist**

+- ✅ ARCore session startup
+- ✅ Camera permission flow
+- ✅ ARCore availability and install checks
+- ✅ Horizontal and vertical plane detection
+- ✅ Center-reticle point placement
+- ✅ Two-point distance measurement
+- ✅ Optional Depth API support when available on the device
+- ✅ Unit selector for meters, centimeters, feet, and inches
+- ✅ Undo, Reset, and Rescan controls
+- ⏳ Multiple segment path mode
+- ⏳ Lightweight share result
+- 🧭 Area and height modes for a later stage

 ## Development Philosophy